NickPalceski/SuggestionsPL/README.md

 # More Than Meets The Eye
-### Yes I know, this is hardly something someone can be amazed at.
+ Yes I know, this is hardly something someone can be amazed at.
 I myself, was amazed.
 I decided to continue this project.
 I like the idea I had with player suggestions and I stuck with it.
 I am now currently developing (hopefully) a better, more improved version of SuggestionsPL... **SuggestionsX**!
-Feel free to check it out as it will remain open source on my git-hub for anybody to use, until futher notice :)
+Feel free to check it out as it will remain open source on my git-hub for anybody to look at or use :)